Maripoforest/GestureHueLight/README.md

 sudo apt-get install libi2c-dev
 ```

+## How to use?
-## The Project contains a main program, and two seperate programs for Hue control and sensor comm.
+### The Project contains a main program, and two seperate programs for Hue control and sensor comm.
 ###  Hue light bulb brightness control c++: How to use
 At the very first beginning, make the executable: